Pirates, dragons, mermaids. Embark on a coming of age journey that will leave you breathless.

 New York Times bestselling author, K.N.
 Lee presents Half-Blood Dragon, the first epic fantasy adventure in the Dragon Born Trilogy.

 It will take a stranger from the shadows to save Rowen from execution and reveal a truth full of terrifying potential.
-It is time for Rowen to find the courage to accept her fate, awaken her gift, and set the world on fire.
+She must face her fears, navigate through dangerous lands, and find the courage to accept her fate, awaken her gift, and set the world on fire.

-Preorder your copy of this action-packed sword and sorcery adventure for only 99 cents.
+Grab your copy of this action-packed sword and sorcery adventure today!

 Exclusive Excerpt From Half-Blood Dragon